Victim in triple shooting had been suspected in 2022 double murder outside Mall of Louisiana

 Nearly two months later, BRPD arrested Grim on two counts of first-degree murder, two counts of attempted first-degree murder and illegal use of a weapon.
 Sources told WBRZ that Grim was a member of the 'Banks Town Mafia.'
 Police said at the time of his arrest, Grim was in East Baton Rouge Parish Prison for unrelated charges.

 A grand jury examined the case and passed on indicting Grim.
-He was released in August 2022, but District Attorney Hillar Moore told WBRZ his office planned to review the case again and pursue charges again.
+He was released in August 2022, but District Attorney Hillar Moore told WBRZ his office planned to review the case and possibly pursue charges again.

 After the shooting, BRPD said the double murder was likely retaliatory from different shootings — but did not disclose specifics.